 TRAPO managementsystem controls lighthouse project – from raw material delivery to final packaging

 Gescher-Hochmoor.
 The transparent factory of the Swiss Smart Factory allows visitors to follow networked production along the production ecosystem – from product design to packaging.
 The lighthouse project presents the fully automated production of a drone, from raw material delivery to final packaging.
 A project in which cross-company partners demonstrate their forward-looking technologies and concepts.
-Under the leadership of TRAPO AG and controlled by TIM, the TRAPO Intelligent Management System, collaborative workstations are connected with intelligent conveyors and intelligent products.
+Under the leadership of TRAPO GmbH and controlled by TIM, the TRAPO Intelligent Management System, collaborative workstations are connected with intelligent conveyors and intelligent products.

 Opened in May 2017, the Swiss Smart Factory (SSF) presents the leading, internationally recognized Swiss competence center for application-oriented research and the transfer of the Industry 4.0 vision.
 Supported by industry and the SSF research community, an ecosystem of now around 70 partners from science and industry has been created here to develop and present innovations and workflows of the vision.

 In March of this year, the new building was inaugurated in Biel – internationally known for its industrial environment, which is also home to Swatch and Omega.
 In the future, the test demonstration platform environment will provide space for development teams – for innovative R&D projects, data analysis, machine learning, for predictive maintenance as well as optimized intralogistics.